oniseven/CI3-AdminLTE/README.md

 The journey began when I sought the optimal method to seamlessly integrate an Admin Template with CodeIgniter 3.
 Exploring various approaches, including Core, Helper, and Library implementations, I experimented with each method.
 Ultimately, I discovered that the choice between these approaches is subjective, dependent on personal preference.
 Any method can be employed, as long as it aligns with your ease of understanding and accomplishes your objectives.
 In this repository, I adopted the Library approach, finding it notably more convenient for maintenance compared to alternative methods.
 In this repo I use CodeIgniter 3 and AdminLTE 3.2.0 for the admin template.

+## Can I use it with other Admin Template?

+If what you mean by use is using the concept.
+Then yes, you can use the concept of templating in this repo with another Admin Template that you want.
+You could still use this template library by adjusting a couple things like:
+- On `application/views/template/default` folder, adjust all the file base on the Admin Template that you use.
+Like header, sidebar, content, and footer, you can adjust it to your need.
+- Tweaking a couple things in `application/libraries/Template.php` file specially the `load` function.
+Set the view to what ever file that you already set up.
+- For other functions, you can also tweak it or even delete it according to your need.

+But I suggest you to create your own template library file base on your Admin Template, and copy the concept of this repo template library.
+Because every admin template have their own unique points/fiturs that might not fit with the template library that I create in here.

 ## Server Requirements

 - PHP version 5.6 or newer is recommended.
 (Testing in PHP 7)